Financial-Times/origami/README.md

 lazyLoader.observe();
 ```

+Call the `.observe()` method will find all elements matching the original options and add any new ones to the set to observe.

 ### Sass

 As with all Origami components, o-lazy-load has a [silent mode](http://origami.ft.com/docs/syntax/scss/#silent-styles).
-To use its compiled CSS (rather than using its mixins with your own Sass) set `$o-lazy-load-is-silent : false;` in your Sass before you import the o-lazy-load Sass.
+To use its compiled CSS (rather than using its mixins with your own Sass) set `$o-lazy-load-is-silent: false;` in your Sass before you import the o-lazy-load Sass.

-This component currently provides two mixins for styling image and picture elements:
+This component currently provides two mixins:

-- `oLazyLoadImage($class)` applies a fade in effect when image elements are loaded
+- `oLazyLoadImage($targetClass)` creates a fade in effect for when image or picture elements are loaded.
-- `oLazyLoadPlaceholder($class)` provides basic styles for creating placeholder elements
+- `oLazyLoadPlaceholder($placeholderClass, $targetClass)` provides basic styles for creating placeholder elements

 ---